Skip to main content

 tip

-The mount point (MOUNTPOINT) on Windows systems should use a disk letter that is not yet occupied, such as Z: or Y:.
+The mount point (MOUNTPOINT) on Windows systems should be an unused drive letter, such as Z: or Y:.

 Hands-on practice